TalkingQuickly/talkingquickly.github.io/_drafts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 Vagrant 1.6 added native support for Docker as a provider.
 If you're developing on a Linux machine, it will run Docker natively, otherwise it will transparently spin up a virtual machine to use as the Docker host.

-@TODO(is this sentence accurate given you are using it to setup Ubuntu and install Docker?)
-I won't be using this provider in this tutorial.
+I won't be using the providers DSL in this tutorial.
 This is for two reasons:

 * Later, when designing a production Docker configuration, it's really important to understand the Docker options and command line switches.
 The Vagrant provider abstracts this into a DSL which, while Ruby friendly, is no simpler than Docker's own command line switches
-* By simply using Vagrant to setup an Ubuntu VM which matches our eventual production VM, we can be sure that the development configuration is as close to identical to the production configuration as possible.
+* By simply using Vagrant to setup an Ubuntu VM which matches our eventual production VM, we can be sure that the development configuration is as close to identical to the production configuration as possible

 Here, therefore, Vagrant is used to setup a standard Ubuntu VM and install Docker, while everything else is done using standard Docker shell commands.

 # The End Result

-Your final system will require a simple
+The final system will require a simple

 `vagrant up`

 to setup a complete Docker-based development environment.
 This development environment will consist of:

 * A VirtualMachine running Ubuntu with Docker installed
-* Separate Docker containers for your Rails application, PostgreSQL and Redis
+* Separate Docker containers for the Rails application, PostgreSQL and Redis
 * A shared folder linked to the Docker container so you can carry on editing Rails code on your development machine as you do now, and see those changes instantly reflected on `http://localhost:3000`
-* A simple interface for running all the Rails commands you're used to (`rake db: migrate`, `rails c` etc) in your Docker environment
+* A simple interface for running all the normal Rails commands (`rake db: migrate`, `rails c` etc) in the Docker environment

 # Steps